Dora Frias, Director

 EMILY AMBROSE, ASSISTANT DIRECTOR

-BRIANA JARA, FRONT DESK STAFF
+BRIANA JARA, LEAD FRONT DESK COORDINATOR

 Hi!
-I am a second year at Colorado State University and I absolutely love it here.
-This is my first year working at the Pride Resource Center, and it is by far one of my favorite parts of the day.
+I am a third year at Colorado State University and I absolutely love it here.
+This is my second year working at the Pride Resource Center, and it is by far one of my favorite parts of the day.
 I wanted to work at the Resource Center in order to get more involved in my community.
-I am also a part of Visible Voices, the speaker’s bureau ran through the Pride Resource Center.
-I absolutely love dogs and if I am not at work or at school, I am most definitely to be found at home with my puppy.
+This year, I am in a different position, and even though I know it will be challenging, I am so excited thinking about the year to come.

 NATE DRISCOLL, FRONT DESK STAFF

-My name is Nate and this is my second year here at CSU!
+My name is Nate and this is my third year here at CSU!
 I chose to work here at the Pride Resource Center because it was a part of my daily life as a freshman.
 My hobbies include reading, drawing, writing, singing, playing piano, and running.
 I’m super excited to be starting my second year here with the Pride Resource Center!

 ARMANI FLEMINGS-PRIDE, VISIBLE VOICES/SAFE ZONE LEAD

 Hey Everyone!
-My name is Armani and I am a second year at Colorado State University.
-This is my first year working in the Pride Resource Center.
+My name is Armani and I am a third year at Colorado State University.
+This is my second year working in the Pride Resource Center.
 My job here is to help coordinate the Safe Zone and Visible Voices programs.
 I also am a Visible Voice Volunteer and an Resident Assistant.
 I look forward to seeing you all in the Pride Resource Center.
 If you see me around campus, please feel free to say hi!

-Major: Animal Science
+Major: Health and Exercise Science